 SAMPLE-TO-ANSWER RCA CARTRIDGE TECHNOLOGY

-Hospital Acquired Infections (HAI) Detection Solution
+Hospital-acquired Infections (HAI) Detection Solution

-The Cartridge of up to 14 Targets
+A Cartridge of Up to 14 Targets

 Composition Panel

-INCLUDING 14 BACTERIA PATHOGEN
+INCLUDING 14 BACTERIA

 SIMULTANEOUS DETECTION & IDENTIFICATION OF 14 PATHOGENS FROM A SINGLE CSF SAMPLE

-A “one-stop-shop” for rapid differential Dx - Hospital Acquired Infections (HAI)
+A “one-stop-shop” for rapid differential Dx – Hospital-acquired Infections (HAI)

-A unique tool for rapid screening of deadly multi-antibiotic resistant Hospital Acquired Infections upon admission, during hospitalization or prior to elective procedures.
+A unique tool for rapid screening of deadly multi-antibiotic resistant HAIs upon admission, during hospitalisation or prior to elective procedures.

 ---------------------------------------------------------------------

-Hospital-acquired infections, also known as healthcare-associated infections (HAI or HCAI), are nosocomially acquired infections that are typically not present or might be incubating at the time of admission.
+Hospital-acquired infections, also known as healthcare-associated infections (HAI or HCAI) or nosocomial infections, are typically not present or are incubating at the time of admission.
 These infections are usually acquired after hospitalisation and manifest 48 hours after admission to the hospital.

-Some of the common nosocomial infections are urinary tract infections, respiratory pneumonia, surgical site wound infections, bacteremia, gastrointestinal and skin infections.
+Some of the common nosocomial infections are urinary tract infections, respiratory pneumonia, surgical site wound infections, bacteraemia, and gastrointestinal and skin infections.

 ---------------------------------------------------------------------

-Healthcare-acquired infections (HAIs), also known as nosocomial infections, are infections that patients get while receiving treatment for medical or surgical conditions.
-HAIs occur in all settings of care, including hospitals, surgical centers, ambulatory clinics, and long-term care facilities such as nursing homes and rehabilitation facilities.
+HAIs are infections that patients develop while receiving treatment for medical or surgical conditions.
+HAIs occur in all care settings, including hospitals, surgical centers, ambulatory clinics, and long-term care facilities such as nursing homes and rehabilitation facilities.

-Hospital-acquired infections are caused by viral, bacterial, and fungal pathogens; the most common types are bloodstream infection (BSI), pneumonia (eg, ventilator-associated pneumonia [VAP]), urinary tract infection (UTI), and surgical site infection (SSI).
+HAIs may be caused by viral, bacterial or fungal pathogens; with the most common types being bloodstream infection (BSI), pneumonia (e.g., ventilator-associated pneumonia [VAP]), urinary tract infection (UTI), and surgical site infection (SSI).

-Hospital Acquired Infections (HAI) Panel - Up to 14 Targets Composition
+Hospital-acquired Infection (HAI) Panel – Up to 14 Targets

-10. APPLICATION PAGE - Sepsis
+10. APPLICATION PAGE – Sepsis